 - Phosphenes: Brief flashes of light that streak across the field of vision

 - Scotoma: Decreased or lost vision.
-Some people describe scotoma like having tiny blank spots in their vision.
+Some people describe scotoma as having tiny blank spots in their vision.
 Some compare it to tiny snowflakes.

 - Unilateral or One-sided (happens in Retinal Migraines only)